Solved

 (Image credit: Future)

 We put a lot of thought into how we test vacuums.
-We've got it down to a fine art.
-We test each vacuum on strips of carpet, hard wood, and linoleum floors.
+We test each vacuum on carpet, hardwood, and linoleum floors.
 The best vacuum will excel in all areas, while other cleaners might shine on certain floor types.
 Carpet is hard to clean, as the long fibers cling to dirt.
 Linoleum, or vinyl flooring, is much easier, but it shows all sorts of stains and smudges.
 Wood would be easy to clean, if it weren't for the cracks between the floor boards where dirt and debris get stuck.

-We test vacuums by scattering a scoop of flour and sugar across the floor.
-These little granules make a good substitute for dust and dead skin: plus, flour and sugar are common kitchen spills.
-Next, we scatter a handful of cereal chunks to see how the vacuum handles bigger bits of debris.
+In our test center, we test vacuums on flour and sugar, as they make a good substitute for dust and dead skin, and they're also common kitchen spills.
+Next, we test cereal and lentils to see how the vacuum handles larger debris.
 A premium vacuum will suck it straight up, instead of pushing the cereal around the floor or crushing it beneath the wheels.
-In our last and strangest test, we scatter some hair extensions as a substitute for dropped human and pet hairs.
+In our last and strangest test, we scatter hair extensions as a substitute for dropped human and pet hairs.
 Some of the best vacuums feature anti-tangle brush rolls to save you from picking out the hairs with your fingers.

 Meet the team